History of WWE Raw in Timeline

 On January 14, 2013, Raw celebrated its 20th year on the air.

-May 2013: Raw Shown Live in Canada
+May 2013: Raw Shown Live on The Score

 2013: Breast Cancer Awareness Month

-February 4, 2014: Raw Airs Live in Australia
+February 4, 2014: Raw airs live in Australia

-October 6, 2014: Raw Airs Live in Latin America
+October 6, 2014: Raw live in Latin America

 Since October 6, 2014, Raw has been airing live throughout Latin America on Fox Sports.

-2014: Breast Cancer Awareness Month
+2014: Pay-per-views and Breast Cancer Awareness

-March 23, 2015: LED Board Added to Ringside
+March 23, 2015: LED board added to ring

 On March 23, 2015, WWE added a small LED board to the left side of the ring on Raw, which was also used at WrestleMania 31.

-September 14, 2015: Gold Middle Rope
+September 14, 2015: Gold middle rope

 On September 14, 2015, the season premiere of Raw featured a gold middle rope.